🎨

 Studio Log data is stored in your browser's local storage.
 If you switched browsers, used a private/incognito window, or cleared your browser data, the entries won't be available.
 Always use the same browser for consistent access.

-The app is slow on my device
+Artist Studio Pro is slow on my device

-Using the app on a new device
+Using it on a new device

 Just go to artiststudiopro.art/app and enter your license key.
 Studio Log data from your previous device won't transfer - it's stored locally in each browser.